yiisoft/middleware-dispatcher/README.md

 - A controller handler action in format `[TestController::class, 'index']`. `TestController` instance will be created and `index()` method will be executed.
 - A name of PSR-15 middleware class.
 The middleware instance will be obtained from container.
+- A name of PSR-15 request handler class.
+The request handler instance will be obtained from container and executed.
+- A name or instance of invokable class.
+If the name of invokable class is provided, the instance will be obtained from container and executed.
 - A function returning a middleware such as
   ```php
   static function (): MiddlewareInterface {